jpowie01/BulletlineServer/Readme.md

 - SFML 2.3

 ## How to run?
 We fully support Visual Studio 2013+ and XCode 7+ IDEs.
 Just create simple SFML project with this source code.
+Server runs on port 54000 by default.

 ## Authors
 - [Jakub Powierza](https://github.com/jpowie01)